tonymccrae-ee/sole-trader-identification-frontend/README.md

 #### Request:

-optServiceName will default to `Entity Validation Service` if the field is not provided.
+optServiceName will default to `Entity Validation Service` if the field is not provided. optFullNamePageLabel if present will allow the calling service to customise title and H1 of the starting journey page.

 All other fields must be provided.